 Just as in adults, children react in different ways to traumatic events.
 Factors such as age and just how vulnerable the child was will impact how they cope with the trauma.

 Immediately after the traumatic event, children may find it hard to relax and sleep, have bad dreams and nightmares, may be emotional (angry, upset or afraid) and/or may be withdrawn, struggle to concentrate or suffer from headaches.
 This is a normal reaction to trauma and you can help your child manage these symptoms and begin the process of talking about what happened.
+Your childs lack of sleep can also impact your night, too.
+It may be worth investing in a sleep consultant from Huckleberry, who may be able to draw up a personalized sleep routine to aid you and your child to a better night’s sleep.

 If the child acts as if nothing has happened or that they are ‘fine’ … be careful and observe them over future weeks or months as at some point processing will need to occur.
 Also test the water by talking to them about what happened.
 If they are okay with it, then they should be able to verbalise what happened and how they felt as if they were describing what happened on a normal day at school.